jsstokes/unpretty/README.md

 # unpretty
-Simple C program to "unpretty" JSON that has been *pretty printed*.
+Simple C program to "unpretty" JSON that has been "*pretty printed*".

 Input is read from STDIN and output is written to STDOUT.